 And all that lived would die by her hands.

 Jeevian had used a spirit power to turn invisible.
-However, as he ran past the golem and out of the cave, he felt a terrible sense of foreboding.
+He felt a terrible sense of foreboding as he ran past the golem and out of the cave.
 Black smoke traveled at immense speed and struck his back.
-He was launched out of the cave and he flew through the forest, smashing into trees and breaking them like dry twigs.
-And then the earth started raising.
-The cave kept spewing the black smoke out at ever-increasing pressure, but it wasn’t enough to release the pressure within the cave.
-The entire landscape around him exploded like a black volcano of death.
-Then darkened soil and stone rained back down and buried everything.
+He was launched out of the cave and flew through the forest, smashing into trees and breaking them like dry twigs.

-The surface of Jeevian’s entire body was blackened and he could feel his skin peeling away.
-His spirit power kicked in again and he healed a big part of the damage he received.
-Some splotches of black remained.
+The surface of Jeevian’s entire body was charred.
+He felt his skin peeling away.
+His spirit power kicked in again, and he healed much of the damage he received.
+Yet, some splotches of black remained.

 He crawled out of layers of withered soil and ran.
-He ran as far away as he possibly could.
 He hoped the creature would give up on going up to the surface, but that was unlikely.
-He had to gather everyone he could.
+It was time to gather everyone.

 A myth golem of unprecedented power had left the underground.